cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 **setScopeList**:

-If you need to use the archive function, when a player signs in to your game to [Apply for the permission scope of DRIVE_APP_DATA](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/game-archive-0000001050121532#EN-US_TOPIC_0000001054212898__section8429103710593), no need to handle callbacks.
+If you need to use the archive function, please [apply for the permission scope of DRIVE_APP_DATA](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/game-archive-0000001050121532#EN-US_TOPIC_0000001054212898__section8429103710593), before a player signs in to your game, no need to handle callbacks.

 **Example**: